developerwaleed/Advice-Generator/README.md

 ## Acknowledgments

-- Hat tip to MicroVerse for the Template and Task.
+- Hat tip to Frontend mentor for the challenge.

 ## Show your support